intale/db_vcs/README.md

   mongodump_path: "/path/to/mongodump" # resolved automatically using which util.
 Override it otherwise
   mongorestore_path: "/path/to/mongorestore" # resolved automatically using which util.
 Override it otherwise
   mongo_uri: mongodb://localhost:27017
+mysql_config: # Configuration of MySQL
+  host: 127.0.0.1
+  port: '3306'
+  username: root
+  password: root
+  mysqldump_path: "/path/to/mysqldump" # resolved automatically using which util.
+Override it otherwise
+  mysql_path: "/path/to/mysql" # resolved automatically using which util.
+Override it otherwise
 ```

 Notices:

 - to be able to use MongoDB - you need to have "mongo" gem installed
-- to be able to use MongoDB - you need to have [MongoDB Database Tools](https://docs.mongodb.com/database-tools/) installed
+- to be able to use MongoDB - you need to have [MongoDB Database Tools](https://docs.mongodb.com/database-tools/) installed.
+You can have it as docker container - just make sure to adjust "mongodump_path" and "mongorestore_path" options in configuration file
 - to be able to use PostgreSQL - you need to have "pg" gem installed
+- to be able to use MySQL - you need to have "mysql2" gem installed
+- to be able to use MySQL - you need to have `mysql` and `mysqldump` utils installed.
+You can have it as docker container - just make sure to adjust "mysqldump_path" and "mysql_path" options in configuration file

 ## Usage